ValK-98/api-web-server/README.md

 ```

 #### *Smartwatches model:*
-* The smartwatches model contains the data for the smartwatches inside the database.
+* The smartwatches model contains the schema for the smartwatches inside the database.
 It has a many to many relationship with user_smartwatches.
 This lets multiple users to be associated with the smartwatches, and the smartwatches can be associated with multiple users.
-The foreign key "model_id" is used in user_smartwatches to reference the model data.
+The foreign key of the smartwatches model is used in user_smartwatches to reference the model data.

 ```python
 class Smartwatch(db.Model):